swantan/BIO594_Assignments/FinalAssignment_workflow.md

+## RNA-seq Analysis Workflow

+### Aim: To analyze differential expression of human NK cells in HIV, HCV and HBV patients

-## Select a subset of sample for analysis based on metadata
+Select a subset of sample for analysis based on metadata
 Total: 8 groups with 40 samples in total (5 samples per each group) [Metadata](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_109652569_130.14.18.97_5555_1556579220_2883070983_0MetA0_S_HStore&query_key=1)